madaster97/my-marinara/README.md

 - `onStartup` and `onSuspend` seem to be CHROME open/closing

 **Design the above to persist all state when we stop timer**

+### POC
+- Can click the icon
+- Two types of notifications